Beliavsky/Fortran-code-on-GitHub/README.md

 [Numerical methods in Fortran](https://github.com/planelles20/numerical-methods-fortran): solving linear, nonlinear equations, integral, ordinary differential equations, ... using numerical methods in Fortran, by Carlos Planelles Alemany

 [Numerical methods in Fortran](https://github.com/mrtkp9993/Numerical-Methods-in-Fortran): numerical analysis and statistics algorithms, by Murat Koptur

+[NVIDIA Performance Libraries Samples (NVPLSamples)](https://github.com/NVIDIA/NVPLSamples): collection of high performance mathematical libraries optimized for the NVIDIA Grace Armv9.0-A Neoverse-V2 architecture.
+These CPU-only libraries have no dependencies on CUDA or CTK, and are drop in replacements for standard C and Fortran mathematical APIs allowing HPC applications to achieve maximum performance on the Grace platform.

 [OEIS-Search-GCD-reduced](https://github.com/HugoPfoertner/OEIS-Search-GCD-reduced): extended search in the On-Line Encyclopedia of Integer Sequences (OEIS) with GCD reduction and data variants, by Hugo Pfoertner